 - Tracking is your friend: carbs, inches, weight, exercise, all of it.
 I’ll be honest–I HATE tracking, with a passion.
 But I also know it’s highly effective.
 When you’re starting out, tracking your eating is a must and cultivates that oh-so-useful habit of reading labels.
 You most likely won’t need to do that forever but initially or whenever you’re struggling, tracking can pinpoint trouble spots.
 Progress tracking also helps remind you of how far you’ve come if you ever need a shot of encouragement.
 It’s worth the trouble.

-What are your best tips for folks new to low carb?
+What are your best low carb survival tips for those new to low carb?

 My biggest tip would be: if you fall of the wagon, just get back on.
 In fact, after I reach my goal (or when I’ve gotten “stuck” at a certain weight in the past), I’d schedule a “cheat day” or two, and then plunge back into induction.
 I don’t know what the late Dr. Atkins would say about it, but it works.
 For me, very well.